Geological Museum: Exhibition Road

-Transfer to the Natural History Museum
+Transfer and new displays

-Following the relocation of the British Geological Survey's academic activities to Keyworth, the museum was transferred from the custody of the Natural Environment Research Council to the newly independent Natural History Museum.
-Although an administrative merger with the Natural History Museum had been effected by 1985 (from which time the former Geological Museum was promoted as The Earth Galleries), it was not until 1998 that the previously difficult to find corridor between the two museum buildings was replaced by a new link gallery.
-The former Geological Museum galleries are now known as the Red Zone in the Natural History Museum's plans and internal directional signage.
+Following the relocation of the British Geological Survey's academic activities to Keyworth, the museum galleries (renamed The Earth Galleries) and the majority of its collections were transferred from the custody of the Natural Environment Research Council to the newly independent Natural History Museum (NHM) by 1985.
+Renamed as Visions of the Earth, the Central Hall of the former Museum was transformed in 1996 to a design by Neal Potter.

-Visions of Earth

-Surveys had shown that relatively few visitors navigated the Geological Museum's monumental staircase to the top floors.
-A major re-ordering of the galleries means that visitors are now encouraged to start their visit at the top of the building by ascending an escalator as part of the visit itinerary.

-The former Central Hall of the museum, renamed as Visions of Earth, was transformed in 1996 to a design by Neal Potter.
 This included the installation of a large escalator (rising eleven metres at a 30° slope) that ascends continuously over two storeys and passes through a model globe.
+That globe rotated around the escalator, with dramatic sound effects based on Jimi Hendrix's "Third Stone from the Sun", attempting to give an impression of the flux in the core of the Earth.

+The escalator was a response to survey feedback that few visitors navigated the Geological Museum's monumental staircase to the top floors.
+Potter's major re-ordering of the galleries means that visitors are now encouraged to start their visit at the top of the building by ascending an escalator as part of the visit itinerary.

 The previously open-sided balconies of the atrium space are now solid walls lined with slabs of recycled slate.
 These are sand-blasted to show the major stars in the night sky and the planets in the Solar System.
-When first opened, the globe rotated around the escalator, with dramatic sound effects based on Jimi Hendrix's "Third Stone from the Sun", attempting to give an impression of the flux in the core of the Earth.

-The Museums Association's journal Museum Practice reported in 2007 that "the contrast between galleries just before and just after Potter’s arrival (at the Natural History Museum) is like switching over from a television programme made for schools to a big-screen epic, choreographed by Busby Berkeley."
+The Museums Association's journal Museum Practice reported in 2007 that "the contrast between galleries just before and just after Potter’s arrival [at the NHM] is like switching over from a television programme made for schools to a big-screen epic, choreographed by Busby Berkeley."
+However, it was not until 1998 that the previously difficult to find corridor between what had been the NHM and Geological Museum buildings was replaced by a new link gallery.